TheExiledTheory/TinderSwiper/README.md

     * If the urls for the API endpoints happen to change at any point at time, you attempt to update them yourself by using either Postman or with Chrome dev tools.
 Chrome dev tools helps to clue you into what urls are needed for get/post requests and what parameters need to be sent.
     * If ever an error/exception is encountered, it will print a vague error statement to console and it will also notate it in the log file.
     * As I mention in the disclaimer...the user is still required to: (a) hold a conversation upon a successful match (b) manually update stale api keys at least once a week
+    * As with any regular Tinder account, it work best with Tinder+ because you get to change your location and you get unlimited likes.

+    *AVOIDING BANS/SHADOWN BANS*

 ## TO DO:
     1. Create a method for updating X-AUTH-TOKEN automatically